Rindbee/godot-docs-l10n/classes/fr/class_node2d.rst

 |void| **rotate**\ (\ radians\: :ref:`float<class_float>`\ ) :ref:`🔗<class_Node2D_method_rotate>`

-Applique une rotation au nœud, en radians, à partir de son actuelle rotation.
+Applies a rotation to the node, in radians, starting from its current rotation.
+This is equivalent to ``rotation += radians``.

 .. rst-class:: classref-item-separator